Getting Kids to Complete Chores

 by Gary Foreman

-Tired of arguing with your kids about doing their part around the house?
-Taking a consistent affirmative approach is key in getting kids to complete chores!
+Are you tired of arguing with your kids about doing their part around the house?
+Taking a consistent, affirmative approach is key in getting kids to complete chores!

 Q. Why is it important for parents to get their kids to complete chores around the house?